umbraco/Umbraco.AuthorizedServices/README.md

 ##### TokenEncryptionKey

-Provides an optional key used to encrypt and decrypt tokens when they are saved and retreived from storage respectively.
+Provides an optional key used to encrypt and decrypt tokens when they are saved and retrieved from storage respectively.

 ##### Services